With LeBron James And Anthony Davis On Their Roster, Alex Caruso Says L.A. Lakers Have ‘Good Shot To Win’

-After suffering a huge disappointment in the 2018-19 NBA season, the Los Angeles Lakers decided to make a huge roster overhaul this summer.
+After suffering a huge disappointment in the 2018-19 NBA season, the Los Angeles Lakers decided to undertake a huge roster overhaul this summer.
 They traded three of their young core – Brandon Ingram, Lonzo Ball, and Josh Hart – to acquire All-Star center Anthony Davis from the New Orleans Pelicans and signed quality veterans on the free agency market.
 While their current roster is mostly consisting of new players, the Lakers also decided to bring back some old faces on their team, including Alex Caruso.

-Though they failed to end their playoff drought, Alex Caruso managed to establish an impressive performance in the second half of the 2018-19 NBA season which made the Lakers decide to give him a two-year, $5.5 million contract in the 2019 NBA free agency.
+Though they failed to end their playoff drought, Alex Caruso managed to establish an impressive performance in the second half of the 2018-19 NBA season, which made the Lakers decide to give him a two-year, $5.5 million contract in the 2019 NBA free agency.
 In 25 games, the 25-year-old point guard averaged 9.2 points, 2.7 rebounds, 3.1 assists, and 1.0 steal while shooting 44.5 percent from the field and 48.0 percent from beyond the arc.
-Despite the presence of Rajon Rondo and Quinn Cook and the possibility that LeBron James will be playing as the starting point guard, Caruso revealed in an interview with Aggie Sports that he was given by the Lakers an assurance that he will get the opportunity to earn playing time next season.
+Despite the presence of Rajon Rondo and Quinn Cook and the possibility that LeBron James will be playing as the starting point guard, Caruso revealed in an interview with Aggie Sports that he was given an assurance by the Lakers that he will get the opportunity to earn playing time next season.

 “I’ve been assured an opportunity to get minutes, and I think I complement this team very well, but obviously, nothing is given to you,” Caruso said.
 “It will be a fun test for me to see how I adjust to playing 82 games.
 I think I will still be going off of adrenaline.”